Check the Facts When Taking an SAT or ACT® Baseline Test

-The very first thing you should do is take two practice tests: one ACT and one SAT.
-Why?
-Because, although both the ACT and SAT are used by schools to assess the college-readiness of applicants, these are very different tests in format and style.
-The good news is that all four-year U.S. colleges accept scores from either test, and so you should pick the test that is better for you.
-The best way to choose which test to prepare for is by taking an SAT or ACT baseline practice test and analyzing your results.
-An assessment of your baseline test will help you determine which test you perform better on, which test you are most comfortable with, and which test better fits your test-taking style.
+Although both the ACT® and SAT are used by schools to assess the college-readiness of applicants, these are very different tests in format, style and even some content.
+The ACT® is a paper-based test that includes a Science section in addition to English, Math and Reading sections, whereas the SAT is an adaptive digital test that tests Reading, Writing and Math.
+The good news is that all four-year U.S. colleges accept scores from both tests, so you should pick the test that is better for you.
+Taking both baseline tests will allow you to compare scores to see which is higher and determine which test you are most comfortable with and which test best fits your test-taking style.

 How do I take a practice test?

-Whether you are taking an SAT or ACT baseline test at home or have someone proctor for you, the test you take should meet certain criteria.
-If you are scheduling a test at a school or tutoring company, call to ask the following questions:
+Whether you are taking an SAT or ACT® baseline test at home or are scheduling a baseline test at school or with a tutoring company, make sure the baseline tests meet the following criteria:

 Some companies administer partial practice tests.
-While you can get the general feel for a test from a sampling of questions, that will not give you an accurate picture of which test is better for you.
-You want to simulate an actual test so that you know how you handle the timing and the number of questions.
-A shorter test will not indicate how you manage your time on a full test and may not give you a good sense of the full range of question types for some sections.
+While you can get the general feel of a test from a sampling of questions, condensed tests will not give you an accurate picture of which test is better for you.
+For example, the ACT® is challenging because of the pace at which you need to work in order to complete the full test.
+A condensed ACT® will not give you a realistic idea of the fatigue you might feel by the time you get to the science section at the end of the test.
+Similarly, a shorter test will not indicate how you manage your time on a full test and may not give you a good sense of the full range of question types for some sections.

-As much as possible you want your performance on your baseline test to indicate how you would perform if you were taking an actual ACT or SAT.
-This means that you are following the given instructions for each section, recording your answers on a bubble sheet with a number two pencil, using an approved calculator, taking the full test in a single sitting, and completing the test within the officially allotted time.
-Again, taking SAT and ACT baseline tests in a classroom or testing center will provide you with a more realistic testing environment than taking the test at home or in another familiar setting.
+As much as possible you want your performance on your baseline test to indicate how you would perform if you were taking an actual ACT® or SAT.
+This means that you are following the given instructions for each test sectionOn the ACT®, you should be recording your answers on a bubble sheet with a number two pencil using an approved calculator and taking the test in a single sitting within the officially allotted time.
+On the SAT, you should be using the College Board’s Bluebook App and taking the test in a single sitting.
+Again, taking SAT and ACT® baseline tests in a classroom or testing center will provide you with a more realistic testing environment than taking the test at home or in another familiar setting.

 Don’t forget about accommodations!

-If you have been granted any accommodations, you should take your baseline test under the conditions approved by the testing company.
+If you have been granted any accommodations, such as extended time or the ability to mark answers in the testing booklet, you should take your baseline test with the accommodations approved by the College Board or ACT®.

 Will someone help me understand my baseline results?

-If you are proctoring your own test, it is important to review your answers so that you know your strengths and weaknesses and can spend your preparation time wisely.
-If you are taking an SAT or ACT baseline test at a tutoring firm, a tutor may be available to review your results with you and discuss a potential tutoring plan.
+If you are proctoring your own test, it is important to review your answers so that you know your strengths and weaknesses.
+If you are taking an SAT or ACT® baseline test at a tutoring firm, a tutor may be available to review your results with you and discuss a potential tutoring plan.
 Please note—some tutoring firms charge for consultations while others offer them as a complimentary service.
-It’s always best to check in advance, so be sure to ask!

-Contact Marks Education to sign up for a free, official, professionally proctored ACT or SAT.
+Contact Marks Education to sign up for baseline testing today.

 Latest Posts